vlitzke/jekyll-theme-prologue/reading-list.md

 - Keyes, Daniel: *Flowers for Algernon*
 - Larson, Erik: *The Devil in the White City*
 - Larsson, Stieg: *The Girl with the Dragon Tattoo Trilogy*
+- Marsh, Henry: *Admissions: A Life in Brain Surgery*
 - Martel, Yann: *Life of Pi*
 - McQuiston, Casey: *Red, White & Royal Blue*
 - Morgenstern, Erin: *The Night Circus*